 - Privacy option

-Registrant must also ensure that all necessary fields are filled and in the right format.
+Registrant must also ensure that all necessary fields are filled and in the correct format.

 Process of registering a domain name

 Once you have arrived at a domain name idea for your business, it is the registrar’s job to register it for you.
-Of course, you need first to ensure they are accredited by ICANN.
+Of course, you need first to ensure ICANN accredits them.
 The ICANN website contains information on every registered registrar.
-There isn’t really much difference in the registrar you end up using and the ones you turned down.
+There isn’t much difference between the registrar you end up using and the ones you turned down.
 However, there are a few differences, and since you are buying a domain name, it is helpful to buy from a reputable domain registrar.
-Make sure the registrar is accredited by ICANN.
+Next, make sure ICANN accredits the registrar.
 Do that by logging onto the ICANN website to see where they published a list of accredited registrars.
 There are many of them so it won’t be difficult finding one.

 After picking your desired domain name and the registrar who would go about registering it, go ahead and pay for the domain name.
-PayPal is quite secure and popular nowadays so that it will be an acceptable mode of payment between you and the registrar.
+PayPal is entirely secure and popular nowadays, so it will be an acceptable mode of payment between you and the registrar.

 Locking in your registration

-To lock your domain name, log onto your account with your registrar and locate the “my domains” button which is usually located at the top right-hand side.
-Then click on the “padlock” Icon which will show you the “lock” and “unlock” options so you will make your choice.
-If your account name refuses to unlocked, don’t be so alarmed.
-This is mostly because of ICANN’s strict rule that once a domain name has been locked, it cannot be transferred to another registrar after 60days of their registration or transfer to another registrar.
+To lock your domain name, log onto your account with your registrar and locate the “my domains” button, which is usually located at the top right-hand side.
+Then click on the “padlock” icon, which will show you the “lock” and “unlock” options so you will make your choice.
+Don’t be alarmed if your account name refuses to be unlocked.
+This is primarily because of ICANN’s strict rule that once a domain name has been locked, it cannot be transferred to another registrar after 60days of its registration or transfer.
 This is designed to prevent any foul play like fraud, and there is no way your registrar can do anything even if you want it.
 Fortunately, you can still be making full use of your domain name if it were locked.

 How Many Years Should You Register a Domain For?

-Once you are done registering, you would need to be renewing your domain name annually.
+Once you register, you would need to renew your domain name annually.
 But it doesn’t necessarily have to be after just a year of your registration.
 You can register your domain names for between a year and ten years.
-But it is recommended you register it for a duration of more than 2 years.
-This will ensure you don’t continue running back in for renewal after just 12 months although there are also more benefits of registering for an extended period apart from not wanting to go renewing over and over again.
-At the top of these other reasons is the need to protect your business from falling short on renewal, especially when you have worked hard to gain lots of visitors.
+But it is recommended you register for more than two years.
+This will ensure you don’t continue running back in for renewal after just 12 months.
+However, there are also more benefits of registering for an extended period apart from not wanting to renew over and over again.
+At the top of these other reasons is the need to protect your business from falling short on renewal, primarily when you have worked hard to gain many visitors.

 40 Must-Know Facts About Domain Names